The Physio Co Tips: Vertigo

 Vertigo is the feeling that you are moving when you are not, or it might feel like things around you are moving when they are not.

-Vertigo is commonly caused by a problem with the way balance works in the inner ear, although it may also be caused by problems in certain parts of the brain.
+Vertigo is commonly caused by a problem in the inner ear, although it may also be caused by problems in certain parts of the brain.

 Common causes may include: